stolostron/rhacm-docs/_pages/ui_pii.md

 Ensure that you follow these guidelines to avoid poor error messages:

-- Poorly written and incomplete messages are costly to IBM:
+- Poorly written and incomplete messages are costly:

-- Poor messages cause customers to call IBM Support, which can cost thousands, if not tens of thousands, of dollars.
+- Poor messages cause customers to call Support, which can cost thousands, if not tens of thousands, of dollars.
 For many products, the top searches on information centers or other search engines are for messages: Customers are looking for more information to help them resolve the problem.
 In many cases, the message that was shown in the interface was not helpful.
 Regularly review information center search statistics to determine whether users are looking for specific messages.
 There could be problems with those messages.

-- Poor messages reflect badly on IBM products.
+- Poor messages reflect badly on products.
 Consumable software and hardware products require that all parts of the product, including user interface (UI) text, embedded assistance, information center and help topics, and messages are clear, accurate, complete, and helpful.